 1. Tasty food and fruits

-Colombia has an array of juicy and delicious fresh fruits, including some that you may have never even heard of, making it an amazing country for produce.
-The country also has many dishes that are a blend of European and indigenous foods.
-Pork, beans, potato and rice are all common in Colombian cuisine.
-One of the country's most well-known dishes is the traditional “bandeja paisa” or the paisa platter, which is served often in Medellín and includes fried egg, sausage, an arepa, avocado, chicharrón (fried pork belly), white rice, powdered meat, plantain and beans.
+Latin America has a lot on offer when it comes to food.
+This vast region is home to many different types of cuisines, as well as an array of juicy and delicious fresh fruits that cannot be found elsewhere.
+Colombia in particular is known for its delicious cuisine.
+One of the country’s most well-known dishes is the traditional “bandeja paisa” or the paisa platter, which is served often in Medellín and includes fried egg, sausage, an arepa, avocado, chicharrón (fried pork belly), white rice, powdered meat, plantain and beans.
 The best part?
 All of this tasty goodness will only set you back $5.

 2. The people